How to Choose a Midwife and Why You May Want One

 Direct entry midwives (DEMs)

 A direct entry midwife (DEM) practices independently and has learned midwifery through a midwifery school, apprenticeship, or college program in midwifery.
-DEMs provide total prenatal care and attend deliveries in homes or in birth centers.
+DEMs provide total prenatal care and attend deliveries in homes or birth centers.

 Unlicensed or lay midwives